RadoslavNikolov23/RadoslavNikolov23/README.md

 # 👋 Hi, I'm Radoslav Nikolov

 🎯 I’m a motivated and detail-oriented **career-changer** currently training to become a **C# Developer**.
-With a Master’s degree in Law and professional experience as an inspector, I bring strong analytical thinking, discipline, and a team-oriented mindset to the tech world.
+With a Master’s degree in Law and professional experience, that brings strong analytical thinking, discipline, and a team-oriented mindset to the tech world.

 🌍 Based in **Ruse, Bulgaria**, I’m currently enrolled in **Software University (SoftUni)** studying **Software Engineering with C#**.